aosabook/500lines/event-web-framework/event-web-framework.markdown

   (setf (gethash (socket-accept ready :element-type 'octet) conns) nil))
 ```

-When a `stream-usocket` is `ready`, that means that it has some bytes ready for us to read. _(It's also possible that the other party has terminated the connection)_.
+When a `stream-usocket` is `ready`, that means that it has some bytes ready for us to read.
+(It's also possible that the other party has terminated the connection.)

 ```lisp
 (defmethod process-ready ((ready stream-usocket) (conns hash-table))